-Tn 2002 the County of Santa Cruz completed source Lwater assessments of the Mañana Woods Well.
-A Environmental Protection Agency and the California State source water assessment lists possible contaminating activities, and the susceptibility of identified contamination threats that might affect the quality of the drinking water supply.
+In 2002 the County of Santa Cruz completed source water assessments of the Mañana Woods Well.
+A source water assessment lists possible contaminating activities, and the susceptibility of identified contamination threats that might affect the quality of the drinking water supply.

-Factors contributing to the potential vulnerability of the Mañana Woods Well to water-quality degradation include: dry cleaners, historic gas stations, historic waste dumps/landfills, known contaminant plumes, and underground storage tanks with confirmed leakage.
+Factors contributing to the potential vulnerability of the Mañana Woods Well to water-quality degradation include: dry cleaners, historic gas stations, historic waste dumps/landfills, known contaminant plumes, and under-ground storage tanks with confirmed leakage.